 You will be investigating lambda and entropy values computed in two different ways.
 (The NetLogo simulator computes these for you, but you still need to understand what they mean.)
-The simplest way gives the totalistic parameters λ_T and H_T , which are based on how frequently each state appears in the totalistic rule table (that is, the rule string that you have recorded).
+The simplest way gives the totalistic parameters $\lambda_T$ and $H_T$ , which are based on how frequently each state appears in the totalistic rule table (that is, the rule string that you have recorded).
 The minimum sum of the neighborhood states is 0 and the maximum is N(K-1), where K is the number of states and N=2r+1 is the size of the neighborhood for radius r.
 Therefore the size of the totalistic table is S=N(K-1)+1.
 In your case r=1 and K=5, so S=13.
-Let R be the rule table so that R_k gives the new state for the sum k of the neighborhood states.
-We are interested in the distribution of new-state values, so let $m_s = \left|\{R_k \mid R_k = s\}\right|$, that is, m_s is the number of table entries that map into new state s.
-The totalistic lambda value s0 is simply the fraction of totalistic rule table entries that s1 into the quiescent state s3 is the new state of totalistic rule table entries that s3 into the quiescent state s4 is simply the fraction of totalistic rule table entries that s5 into the quiescent state s6.
+Let R be the rule table so that $R_k$ gives the new state for the sum k of the neighborhood states.
+We are interested in the distribution of new-state values, so let $m_s = \left|\{R_k \mid R_k = s\}\right|$ , that is, $m_s$ is the number of table entries that map into new state s.
+The totalistic lambda value s0 is simply the fraction of totalistic rule table entries that s1 do not map into the quiescent state s3 simply the fraction of totalistic rule table entries that s3 not map into the quiescent state s4 or s5 not map into the quiescent state s6.